croct-tech/templates/templates/croct/ui/component/image-comparison-slider/README.md

 # Introduction

-An image comparison slider displays two images side by side with a draggable handle that reveals the difference between them.
-Besides the static, generic images, it can also display personalized images for different audiences.
+An image comparison slider displays two images side by side with a draggable handle to highlight visual differences.

-Commonly used to showcase before-and-after states, product improvements, or visual transformations, this interactive component allows users to explore changes clearly and engagingly.
-Typically placed in feature sections or case studies, the slider enhances visual storytelling by emphasizing contrast and impact.
+It is commonly used to showcase before-and-after states, product improvements, or transformations and is typically placed in feature sections or case studies to enhance visual storytelling by emphasizing contrast and impact.

+Personalizing the images, such as adapting visuals to match user segments or contexts, and testing different placements or default positions can improve engagement and make the content more relatable and effective.

 > [!TIP Need the code?]
-> Explore popular React comparison slider libraries in our [guide](https://blog.croct.com/post/best-react-before-after-image-comparison-slider-libraries?utm_medium=cli&utm_source=template&utm_campaign=00000000.CO.DE.ui_component&utm_content=image_comparison_slider).
+> Explore popular React comparison slider libraries in our [guide](https://blog.croct.com/post/best-react-before-after-image-comparison-slider-libraries).

 ## Usage